-Project applicants are expected to provide indicative budgets.
-Quotes for any consultant's fees, where available, should be used to inform the project plan.
+Project applicants are expected to provide indicative annual budgets.
+Quotes for any good and services including consultant's fees, where available, should be used to inform the project plan.

 When calculating the costs for your proposed project, please ensure that you exclude the GST component for all items.
-Project budgets should indicate the estimated total value of the project and any partnership contributions.
+Project budgets should indicate the estimated total value of the project including funding being sought and any partnership contributions.

 Please note that cost sharing arrangements allow:

-- Up to 2/3 the total project cost to be requested from the program; and - Funds available to local or State government agencies and community from other sources to be considered as part of the partnership contribution.
+- Up to two-thirds of the total project cost to be requested from the program; and - Funds available to local or State government agencies and community from other sources to be considered as part of the partnership contribution.
 Evidence of the availability of matching funds must be provided.